The geometry of 2-calibrated manifolds: Pseudo-holomorphic jets

 \subsection{The integrable case}

-Let $E \rightarrow P$ be a hermitian bundle with compatible connection $\nabla$ over a \emph{complex manifold}, and whose curvature verifies $F^{0,2}_\nabla=0$.
+Let $E \rightarrow P$ be a Hermitian bundle over a complex manifold with compatible connection $\nabla$, whose curvature verifies $F^{0,2}_\nabla=0$.
 The total space of the bundle is a complex manifold (theorem $2.1.53$ in \cite{DK90}) and there is a notion of holomorphic section and hence of holomorphic $r$-jet.
 The space of $r$-jets has natural charts obtained out of holomorphic coordinates in the base and a holomorphic trivialization of the bundle.
 They provide a local identification of the holomorphic $r$-jets with $\mathcal{J}^r_{n,m}$, the usual $r$-jets for holomorphic maps from $\mathbb{C}^n$ to $\mathbb{C}^m$.

 Let $\partial_0 $ be the Cauchy-Riemann operator defined (locally) using the canonical structure $J_0$ in the base (the chart) and the trivial connection $\mathrm{d}$ in $\underline{\mathbb{C}}^m$.
-The connection on the fiber bundle can be used to give a different notion of local holomorphic $r$-jet (in principle chart dependent) by just considering the operator $\partial_\nabla$: if the connection matrix in the trivialization is $A_x=A_x^{1,0}$, then the \emph{coupled $1$-jet} of a holomorphic section $\tau$ is defined to be $(\tau,\partial_0\tau+A_x\tau)$).
+The connection on the fiber bundle can be used to give a different notion of local holomorphic $r$-jet (in principle chart dependent) by just considering the operator $\partial_\nabla$: if the connection matrix in the trivialization is $A_x=A_x^{1,0}$, then the coupled 1-jet of a holomorphic section $\tau$ is defined to be $(\tau,\partial_0\tau+A_x\tau)$).
 Higher order coupled jets are constructed by induction using the connection induced by the flat metric and $\nabla$.